-Abhayarishta (Abhayarishtam) is most common medicine found in ayurvedic prescriptions.
+Abhayarishta (Abhayarishtam) is most common ayurvedic medicine found in ayurvedic prescriptions.
 It is used for mild to moderate constipation, reducing hard stools in piles and anal fissures.
 It is also helpful in gas, flatulence, abdominal distension and dysuria.
 It increases appetite and improves digestion.

 |INGREDIENTS||QUANTITY USED FOR MAKING DECOCTION|